GalinaMonitor/insta_api/README.md

 ## TASKS:
 - optimise everything!!!
-- add .env for security reasons
+- add .env for security reasons and use os.environ in settings